dmdequin/DataVisualization_RockClimbing/README.md

 ### WorkFiles

 * A jupyter notebook was used for data exploration and to compute the average rating of climbs in the CuratedWithRatings dataset.
 This notebook was also used to compare data in the datasets against Mountain Project, the source of OpenBeta, in order to confirm accuracy.

-* Two Alteryx files used to filter the data.

-* Two Tableau files used for data visualization.

 ## Authors